coverclock/com-diag-codex/README.md

 # Abstract

-**N.B.** Even though the extensive unit and functional test suites may all pass, this repository is still largely a WORK IN PROGRESS.
-In particular, any handling of the ''' SSL_ERROR_WANT_READ''' and
-'''SSL_ERROR_WANT_WRITE''' error returns from OpenSSL have not been adequately tested (or, indeed, at all).

 Codex provides a slightly simpler higher-level C-based application programming interface to the Open Secure Socket Layer (OpenSSL) API.
 Mostly it's my excuse to learn how to use the OpenSSL C API for